kjamessoda/Morphmet/README.md

 4) You may interact with Morphmet as either a mailing list (_i.e.,_ messages will be sent directly to your email inbox) or as a forum (_i.e.,_ you will access the group as a website and read messages there).
 You always have the option to use the group as a message board, but when you join, you are provided with options on how you would like to receive email notifications, if at all.

-Alternatively, you should also be able to join by email morphmet2+subscribe@googlegroups.com.
+Alternatively, you should also be able to join by emailing morphmet2+subscribe@googlegroups.com.

 ## Posting to the Group
 To post messages to the group, send an email to morphmet2@googlegroups.com.